DariushStony/docker-basics/README.md

 All containers on a host share the _kernel of the OS_ of the host.
 Server / Hardware -> OS -> Container engine

-#### What is daemon?
+#### What is a daemon?

 In computing, a daemon (pronounced DEE-muhn) is a program that runs continuously as a background process and wakes up to handle periodic service requests, which often come from remote processes.

 ### Container Engine

-1. A server with long-running daemon process "dockerd".
+1. A server with a long-running daemon process "dockerd".
 2. Manages images & containers.

-In a nutshell the container engine is what unpacks the container files and hands them off to the operating systems kernel.
+In a nutshell, the container engine is what unpacks the container files and hands them off to the operating systems kernel.
 **The Docker daemon:**
 The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
 A daemon can also communicate with other daemons to manage Docker services.